 on this page

-- using the Express Plus Centrelink mobile app on your mobile device
+- using the Express Plus Centrelink mobile app

 - at a service centre with help from our staff

 - by calling us on your regular payment number.

 Once you’ve agreed to have a Centrepay deduction, we pay the business for you, out of your Centrelink payment.
 We’ll send you a letter telling you we’ve set up your deduction.
 You can also check your deduction summary online.

 The lowest amount we can deduct is $10 per fortnight.